ggorantala/bit-manipulation-java-solutions/README.md

 2. Master the bit manipulation, which allows you to organize all inputs in binary representation at the memory levels.
 3. Master how the bit-level operations are computed.
 Understand that bit-level operations are based on all the arithmetic operations built into all languages.
 4. Solve problems commonly asked in coding interviews related to bit manipulation.
-5. These bit tricks could help competitive programming in running algorithms, mainly in `O(1)` time.
+5. These bit tricks could help competitive programming in run algorithms, mainly in `O(1)` time.

 course link: [Grokking Bit Manipulation For Coding Interviews](https://www.educative.io/courses/bit-manipulation?aff=xjzd)